The Link Between Orthodontics and Sleep Apnea Treatment

 Ever wake up feeling like you just ran a marathon in your sleep?
 If snoring, gasping for air, or constant tossing and turning sound familiar, sleep apnea might be the culprit.
-While most people think of CPAP machines as the go-to solution, orthodontic treatment could be a game-changer for better sleep.
-Dr. Lee and Dr. Mullen at Ventura County Orthodontics are here to connect the dots between your teeth, jaw, and a restful night—let’s get into it!
+While most people think of CPAP machines as the go-to solution, orthodontic treatment is worth considering for better sleep.
+Dr. Lee and Dr. Mullen at Ventura County Orthodontics can help you understand the connection between your teeth, jaw, and a good night’s rest.

 What’s Really Happening When You Snore?

 Snoring could be your body’s way of sounding the alarm.
 Sleep apnea happens when the airway gets blocked, forcing your brain to wake you up just enough to start breathing again.
-This cycle can repeat hundreds of times a night, making deep sleep feel like a distant dream.
+This cycle can repeat hundreds of times a night, making deep sleep hard to come by.

 Signs your sleep might be getting hijacked by sleep apnea:

-Beyond feeling wiped out, sleep apnea can increase the risk of serious health issues like high blood pressure and heart disease.
+Beyond feeling wiped out, sleep apnea can raise the risk of serious health issues like high blood pressure and heart disease.
 That’s why Dr. Lee and Dr. Mullen at Ventura County Orthodontics take sleep health seriously.
-But how does orthodontic treatment fit into the equation?
-Let’s cover that next.
+So where does orthodontic treatment fit in?
+Read on.

 How Can Orthodontics Help You Sleep Better?

 Most people don’t connect their teeth and jaw with the quality of their sleep, but they should.
-The way your teeth fit together and the position of your jaw can impact your airway, making it harder—or easier—to breathe at night.
+The way your teeth fit together and the position of your jaw can affect your airway, making it harder or easier to breathe at night.
 That’s why Dr. Lee and Dr. Mullen at Ventura County Orthodontics look beyond just straightening teeth.

 Here’s how orthodontics can help with sleep apnea:

-By adjusting the position of your teeth and jaw, orthodontic treatment can help open up your airway and reduce sleep disruptions.
-Next, let’s discuss who benefits the most from this kind of approach.
+Adjusting the position of your teeth and jaw can help open up your airway and reduce sleep disruptions.
+Here’s a closer look at who stands to benefit most.

 Who Can Benefit from Orthodontic Treatment for Sleep Apnea?